Viking River Cruise: Paris & the Heart of Normandy

 Quaint little village (2019 population of 8,070) that was started in the sixth century, with a very historic castle high above and the Seine River flowing right next to it.
 Richard the Lion Heart constructed that very famous castle.

-Day Six at Versailles, France Map
+Day Six - Day Trip to Versailles, France 3D Map

 The Palace of Versailles is a beautiful and historical site, and we enjoyed the tour.
 The ship had docked at Conflans-Sainte-Honorine and some passengers had taken the shopping trip Viking organized, however we decided to take Celeste's parents to Versailles on the "other bus tour" Viking trip.